 Gathering of Joy: A History of Bon Odori in Mainland America $15.00

-This booklet/DVD chronicles the meaning of Obon along with a collection of photos, clips, and vignettes detailing the spirit and rites of Bon Odori.
-The interviews and images of Obons past show that our great traditions remain the same.
+This booklet/CD chronicles the meaning of Obon along with a collection of photos, clips, and vignettes detailing the spirit and rites of Bon Odori.
+The images of Obons past show that our great traditions remain the same.
 Look hard, you may find a younger self or loved one in some of the many photos.

 Gourmet Gaki Apron $15.00